DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2024.md

 Andrea did the same exercises of the previous link plus the first one that you can find from [this link](http://DavideMorgante.github.io/files/Metodi23/5-04-23_Frigerio.pdf).
 Here you can find a couple more exercises from last year.

-## Lecture 5:Taylor and Laurent series, Radius of convergence, Cayley-Hamilton theorem for the power of a matrix (25/03/24)
+## Lecture 5: Taylor and Laurent series, Radius of convergence, Cayley-Hamilton theorem for the power of a matrix (25/03/24)

 In the following weeks we are going to study in great details the properties of power expansions for holomorphic and meromorphic functions.
 This is a very relevant topic of this course, so I recommend coming to the tutoring classes.